Sleep Comfort

 Working with Your Healthcare Team

 Everyone with Parkinson’s is different.
 Medication timing, other health conditions, and your home set-up all affect night-time mobility.
+A physiotherapist or occupational therapist can:

 - Tailor these steps to your strength, flexibility, and bed height.